Swiss Chileans

 Swiss Chileans are Chilean citizens of Swiss ancestry.
 There are currently 15,000 Swiss citizens residing in Chile, with approximately 90,000 descendants of the 19th century immigrants.

 Immigration to Chile

-Due to confusion with that of German, Italian, and French immigrants, the actual number of Swiss Chileans varies from one source to another.
+Due to confusion with that of German, French, and Italian immigrants, the actual number of Swiss Chileans varies from one source to another.
 In 1881, 28 years after colonization by Germans in southern Chile, special agencies were authorized to recruit Swiss emigrants.
 These arrived in three key periods:

 Between April 1876 and May 1877, a contingent received government land grants consisting of hectares of forest, woodland, and scrub land in the Magallanes Region (Agua Fresca, next to Punta Arenas).
 These farmers proceeded to transform the region into agricultural lands suitable for pasture and crop farming.

 In 1880, Don Francisco De B. Echeverría was appointed to lead the Agency for Colonization and Immigration.
 Agent General Benjamin Davila Larrain was entrusted with the recruitment of settlers.